MEDIA RELEASE FROM THE WANAKA A&P SHOW, WANAKA

 About the Wanaka A&P Show

-The Wanaka A&P Show is one of New Zealand’s largest agricultural and pastoral events, attracting about 40,000 people and bringing $10.9 million worth of direct economic benefit to the local community each year.
-Run over two days and set on picturesque Showgrounds overlooking Lake Wanaka, the Show includes traditional features such as equestrian and livestock events, home industry displays, wool classing, wood chopping, shearing and more than 400 trade stalls from around the country.
+The Wanaka A&P Show is one of New Zealand’s largest agricultural and pastoral events, attracting more than 40,000 people and bringing more than $10.9 million worth of direct economic benefit to the local community each year.
+The 2019 event will be the 82nd Wanaka A&P Show.
+Run over two days and set on picturesque Showgrounds overlooking Lake Wanaka, the Show includes traditional features such as equestrian and livestock events, home industry displays, wool classing, wood chopping, shearing and 500-plus trade stalls from around the country.
 Celebrity chefs demonstrate their skills in the Life & Style marquee as part of the Show’s two-day entertainment lineup, and novelty activities include the famous Jack Russell race and old-fashioned sheaf tossing.
 Where town meets country, it’s the South Island’s premier lifestyle event.
-The Wanaka Show’s Official Show Partner is Farmlands Cooperative and major corporate partners are GJ Gardner, Hirepool, Plains Irrigators and ANZ.